 On one particular morning in early January 2022, I received a phone call from my village elders with their worries, sorrows and heavy hearts about how they have been receiving countless fleeing refugees and internally displaced persons (IDP’s) from several places in southern Chin State.
 More than 300 IDP’s were beginning to settle there.
 These people include parents, children and elderly.
 Many of the elderly are very old who might die in a few months.
 I was so sad to hear that these old people who are not going to live long, ask the border Myanmar villagers to take care of them and not send them to India because they “want to be buried in Myanmar land rather than India”.
 Unfortunately these people have had to leave their villages.
 They were forced to leave by the local army (CDF).
 They think that border villages near Mizoram, India are the safest place to run for their safety because if anything happens near these villages, they could at least flee across the border to India.
 The children who are supposed to be in the school classrooms are now wandering around without a future or hope because there is no way to access education.

 Before I got this call from the village elders, I was receiving calls from many individuals for help.
 Because of this, through my parents in the village, we did everything we could to help and support them with whatever was within our capacity.
 We helped to provide food and shelter materials.
 With the needs from my villagers on the top of the extra 300 refugee IDP individuals everything was beginning to become stressed.
 All kinds of supplies such as water, firewood and rice were a shortage.
-I started enquiring of some humanitarian organisations such as Rotary Clubs and Health and Hope who we could access for help but unfortunately they had either run out of their relief budget or already ended the projects which were provided to the first refugee groups in different locations.
+I started enquiring of some humanitarian organisations such as Rotary Clubs who we could access for help but unfortunately they had either run out of their relief budget or already ended the projects which were provided to the first refugee groups in different locations.
 As it was an emergency situation, the only thing I could think to do was to ask my closest friends to pray and contribute to us in any way they could to support and help these people.
 I am massively grateful to you, my dear friends from different parts of the world who have listened to our stories and heard us.
 We thank you so much for your greatest sympathy for the predicament we are facing and for responding to us in our most difficult times.
 The main items for this emergency relief support included, rice, dal, sugar, salt, oil, potatoes, soap, soap powder, toothpaste and sinpolins (shelters).

 MY HEARTFELT THANKS TO YOU ALL!
 Thank you for supporting me in this difficult time to help my people.
 Nothing will make me prouder than to tell them that these items are from you all.
 Thank you to my Mom and brother-in-laws for helping me to arrange all these things.
 I do seriously appreciate their willingness and hard work to make it all happen.
 And thanks to Mom and Dad for visiting the IDP families to encourage and pray for them.
 Also I thank my sisters and the village elders for packing the food items and distributing them.